tsrira/Student_Assist_Telegram_ChatBot/README.md

 > - *What is the attendance requirement?*
 > - *Are hostel facilities available?*
-> - *Is there a refund policy for withdrawals?*
+> - *Is there a refund policy for withdrawals?* and the quick demo of the telegram here -> [Jain University Student Assist Bot - Demo](./JainUniversityStudentAssistBot.mp4)

 ---